Perseus–Pisces Supercluster

-The Perseus–Pisces Supercluster (SCl 40) is one of the largest known structures in the universe.
+The Perseus–Pisces Supercluster (SCl 40) or Perseus–Pisces Filament is one of the largest known structures in the universe.
 Even at a distance of 250 million light-years, this chain of galaxy clusters extends more than 40° across the northern winter sky.
-The Perseus–Pisces Supercluster is one of two dominant concentrations of galaxies (the other being the Local supercluster) in the nearby universe (within 300 million light years).
-This supercluster also borders a prominent void, the Taurus Void, and is part of the Perseus–Pegasus Filament which stretches for roughly a billion light years.
+The Perseus–Pisces Supercluster is one of two dominant concentrations of galaxies (the other being the Laniakea Supercluster) in the nearby universe (within 300 million light-years).
+This supercluster also borders a prominent void, the Taurus Void, and is part of the Perseus–Pegasus Filament, which stretches for roughly a billion light years.

 Clusters

 The main clusters of the Perseus–Pisces Supercluster are Abell 262, Abell 347, and Abell 426.
+The clusters in the Pisces region (SCL 24) are Abell 76, Abell 119, Abell 147, Abell 160, Abell 193, Abell 168 and Abell 195.